SMSpp-Project/smspp-project/MMCFBlock/README.md

 formats, reads the instance in a `MMCFBlock` and solves it with a `:MILPSolver` (or whatever appropriate solver the `BlockSolverConfig` described by `BSPar.txt` dictates).
-It then loads the same problem with the entrely different solver `MMCFCplex` and again solves it, comparing the results (and printing the running time).
+It then loads the same problem with the entirely different solver `MMCFCplex` and again solves it, comparing the results (and printing the running time).

 The usage of the executable is the following: